rails/rails/guides/source/asset_pipeline.md

 Sprockets for tasks like transpiling [TypeScript](https://www.typescriptlang.org/) or [Sass](https://sass-lang.com/), or if you're using gems that provide this functionality.
-In such cases, you'll either need to stop transpiling or switch to a Node-based transpiler, such as those provided by [`jsbundling-rails`](https://github.com/rails/jsbundling-rails) or [`cssbundling-rails`](https://github.com/rails/cssbundling-rails).
+In such cases, you'll either need to stop transpiling or switch to a Node.js-based transpiler, such as those provided by [`jsbundling-rails`](https://github.com/rails/jsbundling-rails) or [`cssbundling-rails`](https://github.com/rails/cssbundling-rails).
 Read more